 One of the key features of the museum is the Austin Roberts Bird Hall.
-Visitors will find an astonishing collection of 875 species of stuffed birds indigenous to South Africa including eagles, owls and even vultures.
+Visitors will find an astonishing collection of 875 species of stuffed birds indigenous to South Africa, including eagles, owls and even vultures.
 Information on the migration, feeding and flight patterns of South Africa’s different bird species can also be studied in the well-arranged hall.

 The museum is easily accessed by wheelchair and display texts are also transcribed in Braille for the blind.
-School and family visits are accommodated for and the museum is well used by researchers from across the globe working to understand the diversity of wildlife in Southern Africa.
+School and family visits are accommodated and the museum is well used by researchers from across the globe working to understand the diversity of wildlife in Southern Africa.

-R25 for adults, R10 for children
+R35 for adults, R20 for children

-08h00 to 16h00 (except Christmas Day and Good Friday)
+The museum is open every day 8am to 4pm (except Christmas Day and Good Friday)